Indiana: Religion

 Although the largest single religious denomination in the state is Catholic (747,706 members), most Hoosiers are members of various Protestant denominations.
 The largest Protestant denomination by number of adherents in 2010 was the United Methodist Church, with 355,043.
 A study by the Graduate Center at the City University of New York found 20% are Catholic, 14% belong to Baptist churches, 10% are other Christians, 9% are Methodist, and 6% are Lutheran.
 The study found 16% are affiliated with no religion.

 Indiana is home to the Benedictine St. Meinrad Archabbey, one of two Catholic archabbeys in the United States and 11 in the world.
 The Lutheran Church–Missouri Synod has one of its two seminaries in Fort Wayne.
-Two evangelical Methodist denominations, the Free Methodist Church and the Wesleyan Church, are headquartered in Indianapolis, as is the Christian Church.
+Two evangelical Methodist denominations, the Free Methodist Church and the Wesleyan Church, are headquartered in Indianapolis, as is the Christian Church (Disciples of Christ).

 The Fellowship of Grace Brethren Churches maintains offices and publishing work in Winona Lake.
 Huntington serves as the home to the Church of the United Brethren in Christ.
 Anderson is home to the headquarters of the Church of God.
 The headquarters of the Missionary Church is in Fort Wayne.

 The Friends United Meeting of the Religious Society of Friends, the largest branch of American Quakerism, is based in Richmond, which also houses the oldest Quaker seminary in the United States, the Earlham School of Religion.
 The Islamic Society of North America is headquartered in Plainfield.